Recovery Enhanced Medicine Institute

 Chronic Pain and Traditional Opioids

-More insidious there are gradual and sometimes unnoticed side-effects that may occur in the central nervous system of persons taking traditional opioids.
+There also may be gradual and sometimes unnoticed side-effects that occur in the central nervous system of persons taking traditional opioids.

 Gradual and often missed side effects of traditional opioids used for chronic pain include: